damsleth/node-tsrest/readme.md

-# TSREST - barebones TypeScript REST api for node
-Minimalist node-based REST api.
+# TSREST - Minimalist node-based REST api.

 This implementation uses the following
   * restify as connect-style middleware